spotinst/help/src/docs/elastigroup/features-azure/shutdown-script-in-elastigroup-for-azure.md

 ## Install the Spot Agent

 The Spot Agent is required to run a shutdown script.
-You can add the script for installing the Spot Agent when you create a new Elastigroup or by editing an existing Elastigroup.
+You can add the script for installing the Spot Agent when you create a new stateless group or stateful node or by editing an existing group or stateful node.
 The steps below are for editing an existing group.

+### Stateless Group

-1. Go to your Elastigroup in the console and click Edit Configuration.
+1. Go to your stateless group in the console and click Edit Configuration.

 <img src="/elastigroup/_media/azure-shutdown-script-01.png" />